 Fact #1: The basics – Chromosomes stuff

 So, you all know that your genetic makeup is held in 46 chromosomes (23 from dad and 23 from mum), right?
-In pairs nicely numbered from 1 to 22, each tasked with a very specific job to do, with the last pair determining your gender (female if XX or male if XY).
+22 pairs nicely numbered from 1 to 22, each tasked with a very specific job to do, and the 23rd pair determining your gender (female if XX or male if XY, although that whole gender thing is debatable, perhaps a post for another day).
 So far, so good?

 Now, individuals with Down Syndrome have 47, not 46 chromosomes.
 How?

-Without going into too much details, at the moment of your conception, your mum’s egg cell should have one chromosome for each pair (so, 23 in total), your dad’s sperm cell should also have one chromosome for each pair (the other 23 chromosomes): for example, chromosome number 7 from dad should go straight to chromosome number 7 from mum and hence make a new pair of chromosomes number 7 and so on and so forth until you end up with your own brand new 23 pairs which is basically your blueprint, yes?
+Without going into too much details, at the moment of your conception, your mum’s egg cell should contain 23 chromosomes (one for each pair), your dad’s sperm cell should also contain its very own set of 23 chromosomes (for each pair): for example, chromosome number 7 from dad should go straight to chromosome number 7 from mum and hence make YOUR new pair of chromosomes number 7, and so on and so forth until you end up with your own brand new 23 pairs which is basically your blueprint, yes?